Before You Go

 With a map, a small compass may be helpful, although we don't always carry one ourselves, I guess we don't go on really difficult assault courses.

-A number of people have a GPS application on their smartphones, and this undoubtedly will help find your bearings in the UK and many other European countries.
-We cannot vouch for its usefulness and coverage in every part of Europe ourselves, but opening a blog on this subject would be interesting.
+A number of travellers have a GPS application on their smartphones, and this undoubtedly will help find your bearings in the UK and many other European countries.
+We cannot vouch for its usefulness and coverage in every part of Europe ourselves, and maybe you can tell us more on our Facebook page.
 Our friends have found on a bright day their smartphone screen is hard to read.

 On your chosen city trail are there cobbled streets?
 Prague is full of them and harder on your feet than tarmac.
 We suggest worn-in soft trainers for this.
-In our films you might notice Debra wears other shoes for the camera, but always well worn-in... old trainers don't always look too good.
+In our films you might notice Debra wears other shoes for the camera, but always well worn-in... old trainers don't always look too good on screen.

 On the longer hiking trails then yes, take walking boots that have been well worn-in.
 To avoid the risk of blisters wearing two pairs of socks certainly worked for us: put on thick walking socks on the outside and thin cotton socks on the inside.
 All this costs money, and quite often on a dry well trodden tourist trail with no rocks, a pair of decent trainers is quite adequate.